New Georgia budget proposals restore pandemic-driven cuts to schools

 On the mental health front, the fiscal 2022 budget includes nearly $2 million to expand services to Georgians with intellectual and development disabilities.

 And, in a sign of the times, $5 million would go toward building an 8-foot fence around the state Capitol in downtown Atlanta.
-The Capitol grounds have seen a stronger-than-usual police presence since the riot in and around the U.S. Capitol by supporters of President Donald Trump.
+The Capitol grounds have seen a stronger-than-usual police presence since last week’s riot in and around the U.S. Capitol by supporters of President Donald Trump.